 Two areas that all clubs need to be aware of are licensing and insurance.
 Unfortunately, these have often been overlooked.

 Your licensing needs will vary depending on the type of club you have, and the venue.
 It is often not well-understood that you must have a performance license for any music played in public, and this includes square dance groups.
-There are primarily two companies that provide this type of licensing:
+There are two primary companies that provide this type of licensing:

 Legally, you cannot use your own records or MP3s to perform or teach dancing in a public place, such as a square dance club, unless you have obtained a performance/teaching license.